infobar-image

 1. Maintain regularity in sleep time

 Try to stick to a schedule.
-And if there's one thing you take away from this - it's that you should go to bed and wake up at the same time.
+And if there's one thing you take away from this, it's that you should go to bed and wake up at the same time.

-2. Induce release of hormone - melatonin
+2. Induce the release of the hormone - melatonin

 We require darkness in the evening to facilitate the release of melatonin, a hormone that aids in the proper timing of our sleep.
 So, one hour before bed, attempt to dim 50% of the lights in your house.